Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 A nice viewpoint on the Eilean Donan Castle, near All The Goodness Coffee & Bakeshop:

-Eilean Donan Castle from near All The Goodness Coffee & Bakeshop - Scotland Road Trip Itinerary
+Eilean Donan Castle from near All The Goodness Coffee & Bakeshop on a Scotland Road Trip Itinerary

 Eilean Donan Castle © The Luxury Travelers